RoelofSetsFire/data-processing-1/40 Critiques/20 Critique 2/10 Content.md

 # Design Critique 2

 In your breakout group, use the following visualizations for your design
+critique:
+* [Confluence by Harshawardhan Nene and Kedar Vaidya]

-critique: http://iibh.apphb.com/ (Confluence by Harshawardhan Nene and Kedar Vaidya)
+[Confluence by Harshawardhan Nene and Kedar Vaidya]:  http://iibh.apphb.com/

 Questions for discussion: